melindagreen/hubspot-form-usability-enhancements/README.md

 This cascading design means you typically only need to override base colors, and all components automatically update.

-### For Projects NOT Using Tailwind CSS
+### Customizing Colors

-You can fully customize colors without Tailwind CSS in your project.
-Simply override base color variables in your project's CSS:
+You can fully customize colors by overriding base color variables in your project's CSS:

 ```css
 /* your-styles.css */